simdjson/simdjson/README.md

 We find that, for some inputs, we are limited in speed: for canada.json, marine_ik, mesh.json, mesh-pretty, about half of the processing time is due to number parsing (mostly floating-point numbers); for twitterescaped and random, string parsing is a burden.

-We present the time (in cycles per input byte) needed to fully parse a JSON file (with error checking) and to collect some statistics about the document (e.g., the number of integers), for some JSON files.
+Next we present the time (in cycles per input byte) needed to fully parse a JSON file (with error checking) and to collect some statistics about the document (e.g., the number of integers), for some JSON files.
 For these tests, we use an Intel processor with a Skylake microarchitecture.
-All results are single-threaded.

-*Lower results are better.*
+All results are single-threaded.  *Lower results are better.*